AndrasKovacs/pny1-assignment/DepTC.md

 #### 4 Coherence versus dependent types

-Let's turn our attention to dependent types now.
+Let's turn our attention to dependent types.
 As I mentioned in the introduction, no current dependently typed language implement coherent type classes as of now.
 To see why, let's review and expand the definition of coherence:

 > **An implementation of type classes is coherent if all instances with equal types are equal.**